setr/redsystem/README.md

     -g, --print-graph     print a graphviz graph at the end of processing, to visually check the post relationship structure
-    -r, --run-server      Run a simple webserver on localhost, serving `outdir`, to test the generated posts -v, --verbose         Use verbose output.
+    -r, --run-server      Run a simple webserver on localhost, serving `outdir`, to test the generated posts --strict          Stop generation on error
+    -v, --verbose         Use verbose output.
 Repeat to increase verbosity, up to 3 times.
     -V, --version         Prints version information

 OPTIONS:
-    -b, --base-path <basepath>       Base path to set in the html, if you're not hosting from root. [default: ] -o, --outdir <outdir>            Directory to write generated files to [default: ./www] -p, --posts <postdir>            Directory to fetch content files from [default: ./posts] -t, --templates <templatedir>    Directory to fetch html templates and css from [default: ./templates]
+    -b, --base-path <basepath>       Base path to set in the html, if you're not hosting from root.
+    -o, --outdir <outdir>            Directory to write generated files to [default: ./www] -p, --posts <postdir>            Directory to fetch content files from [default: ./posts] -t, --templates <templatedir>    Directory to fetch html templates and css from [default: ./templates]